TCPL and the classroom go hand in hand

 Contact us at least 24 hours in advance when a single student needs information, or a week in advance for a class.

-Bring your class to the Downtown Library, the Klondike Library, or the Wyandotte Library for a field trip.
+Bring your class to the Downtown Library, the Klondike Branch, or the Wyandotte Branch for a field trip.
 Please schedule early for your choice of day and time.
-(We understand that schools might be limited on yearly field trips.
-Remember that we can bring a program to you.)
-Possible programs include:
+We understand that schools might be limited on yearly field trips.
+Remember that we can bring a program to you.

 - Special book themes (award winners, biographies, pioneers, etc.) as storytimes or booktalks.